muthualagappanm/Hex-EA71C53A/README.md

 Getting Started.md documents all the necessary tools, frameworks, documentation required to get started with BLE and Zigbee development using the WBZ451 Curiosity Board.

-*recommended* - markdown viewer as an extension to browser for offline mark down viewing purposes
+**recommended** - [markdown viewer](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk?hl=en) as an extension to chrome browser for offline mark down viewing purposes